-It is believed that a placental abruption occurs in approximately 9 of every 1,000 pregnancies and usually occurs in the third trimester or last three months of the pregnancy.
+It is believed that a placental abruption occurs in approximately nine out of one thousand pregnancies and usually takes place in the third trimester, or last three months of pregnancy.
 Certain prenatal risk factors can cause a pregnant mother to be at a higher risk of developing a placental abruption.
-Those maternal risk factors are:

 - Uterine scarring